anushayerram2025/ARBORVITAE/README.md

 Arborvitae's website utilizes a combination of React, CSS, and JavaScript to create intuitive user interfaces that offer seamless user experiences.
 We have developed a robust system that incorporates AI algorithms to provide customized solutions tailored to the specific needs of our clients.

 Additionally, we have implemented Node Mailer, a powerful tool, to streamline communication.
-Our system automatically receives and manages contact form submissions, ensuring efficient handling and response to inquiries.

 <h1>Technologies Used</h1>